chaoticgd/wrench/docs/format_spec.md

 - Initial release.

-You don't need to support version 1.

 ### Version 2

 - Changed "index" to "id" for instances.
 - Changed the existing "id" from the help messages to "string_id" and the existing id for the tie ambient RGBA values to "number".

-You don't need to support version 2.

 ### Version 3

 - Moved from storing each type of instance seperately to storing them all in a single gameplay.json file.
 - Include format version and application version metadata in more files (the class files, the pvar type file).

-You don't need to support version 3.

 ### Version 4